Category: EasternLoop2016

 We were fairly close to the New River Gorge Bridge so we took the opportunity to go check it out.
 The boys snagged a badge and a patch there.
 It’s called New River, but it’s actually one of the oldest rivers in the world.
 It’s older than the Appalachian Mountains.
 At 876 feet, New River Bridge is the third highest bridge in the country.

-So, at the visitor center you can walk down the hundreds of stairs to get an ok view of the bridge.
+While you’re at the visitor center you can walk down the hundreds of stairs to get an ok view of the bridge.
 Don’t get me wrong…it’s a nice view…but, I’d heard about a hike you can do to get a better view.
 The hike is called Long Point Hike for anyone interested.
 It’s a bit strenuous, but not terrible.
 I definitely earned the burger I had after that.
 We ended up hiking a total of around four miles round trip.
 It was so worth it!
 Check out the view from Long Point in the photo above!
 You come out on this point and you’re looking straight at the bridge and you’re far enough away that you can get the whole bridge with the river below it in your shot!
 Just watch out for the red wasps.
-It’s a long way down if you fall off the edge as you’re dodging the wasps…
+It’s a long way down if you fall off the edge as you’re dodging the wasps… We had to talk Nicholas into going out there because he doesn’t like red wasps at all.

 We only had time for one more place so we hit Nuttallburg.
 It is impressive!